-The expected future minimum rental payments required under operating leases that have initial or remaining non-cancellable lease terms in excess of one year at 30 June 2015 are as follows:
+The expected future minimum rental payments required under operating leases (all of which relate to the Tenon group) that have initial or remaining non-cancellable lease terms in excess of one year at 30 June 2016 are as follows:

-RUBICON RUBICON GROUP

-June 2015 US\$m
+June 2016 US\$m June 2015 US\$m

-Operating lease commitments are as follows
+Operating lease commitments are as follows:

-Within one year 7 7
+Within one year 10 7

-two years 6 6
+two years 8 6

-three years 4 .
-5
+three years 6 4

-four years 3 3
+four years 4 3

-five years 2 2
+five years 3 2

-After five years 5 6
+After five years 12 5

-Total operating lease commitments 27 29
+Total operating lease commitments 43 27

 Operating lease commitments relate mainly to occupancy leases of buildings and vehicles.
 There are no options to purchase in respect to any asset held under operating leases.
-Total lease costs for the year were \$10 million (2014: \$10 million).
+Total lease costs for the year were \$10 million (2015: \$10 million).